Axolito/webStorich/README.md

 webStorich is a small, unpretentious project aimed at simplifying the management of several small sites in HTML by students.
 The simplicity of webStorich makes it possible to show students how it works and to explain what free software is.

+## Important
+But for the moment webStorich is very... empty and ugly, I'll try to make a version of it almost usable quickly.